Water Is Wrecking Your Espresso (Here's How to Fix It)

 Magnesium and calcium are the two workhorses of espresso extraction.
 Magnesium sulfate enhances the solubility of flavor compounds, particularly the acids and aromatics that give specialty coffee its character.
 Calcium contributes to body and mouthfeel.
 But calcium carbonate is also the primary driver of scale, which is why the ratio matters as much as the total mineral load.

 Alkalinity, measured as bicarbonate content, acts as a buffer.
 Too little, and the natural acidity of espresso reads as sharp and aggressive.
-Too much and it dulls everything, masking the flavors you’re trying to pull out.
+Too much, and it dulls everything, masking the flavors you’re trying to pull out.
 Potassium bicarbonate is the standard way to raise alkalinity without adding sodium, which interferes with extraction and introduces off-flavors.

 The sweet spot is a middle range: enough magnesium for flavor, enough calcium for body, controlled alkalinity for balance, and carbonate hardness low enough that you’re not descaling every two weeks.